Welcome

 • The code is free software, licensed under the AGPL, so it can be reused in making other games.

-• Assets will be licensed under the CC4-BY-SA license, so they can also be reused.
+• Assets will be licensed as CC BY-SA, so they can also be reused.

 But I’m pretty sure Super Practica will work as expected.
 I don’t make my claims lightly and I intend to see it through to completion.

-If you’re interested in contributing but have any doubts, then I will answer your questions if you open an issue with the “question” label on the discussion board.
+If you’re interested in contributing but have any doubts or other concerns, then I can answer your questions in the chat.

 Why should I fund Super Practica when I can buy inferior educational games instead? #